bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 Now in config.yml, anyone can define the page and pagemeta entities themselves.

-We also need to initialise the new config parameters when the controllers are loaded.
-We will do that via the controller event listener.
+We also need to run the constructor to initialise the new config parameters when the controllers are loaded.
+To do that, we will need to do it via the controller event listener.

 ```
 # vendor/bpeh/nestable-page-bundle/Resources/config/services.yml